CrispenGari/node-startup/node-backend/27_tRPC/with-react-native/README.md

 yarn start
 ```

-Both the `client` and the `server` packages will start at the same time and on the client you will be able to see some output in the dom
+Both the `mobile` and the `server` packages will start at the same time and on the mobile-client you will be able to see some output in the dom

 Output: